How to Lay Pavers on a Sand Base (Small Path)

 Step 5: Spread and compact the road base

-Spread the road base in two 50 mm lifts.
-Wet each lift lightly with the hose — barely damp, not soggy — then run the plate compactor over it 4 passes.
-Don’t try to dump 100 mm in one go and compact it; you’ll get a soft middle that’ll fail.
+Spread the road base in two 50mm lifts.
+Wet each lift lightly with the hose — barely damp, not soggy — then run the plate compactor over it four passes.
+Don’t try to dump 100mm in one go and compact it; you’ll get a soft middle that fails inside a season.
 Two lifts.
 Always.
+The plate compactor sounds aggressive but its doing the real structural work — this is what makes the path last.

 Step 6: Set screed rails and lay the bedding sand

-Lay two lengths of 25 mm conduit pipe along the path, sitting on the road base, parallel to the path direction, at the correct height for sand-bed top.
+Lay two lengths of 25mm conduit pipe along the path, sitting on the compacted road base, parallel to the path direction, at the correct height for sand-bed top.
 Pour bedding sand between them.
-Pull your screed board across the conduits — sand levels off perfectly to 25 mm.
+Pull your screed board across the conduits — sand levels off perfectly to 25mm.
 Pull the conduits out and fill the channels with sand.
 Don’t walk on the screeded sand.
 Don’t compact it.
+Compacted bedding sand defeats the whole point of having a levelling layer.

 Step 7: Lay the pavers

-Start at one end against a fixed edge (wall, edge restraint).
-Lay each paver gently — don’t slide it, you’ll plough the sand.
-2-3 mm gap between pavers is the goal; some pavers have spacer lugs that set this for you.
+Start at one end against a fixed edge — wall, edge restraint, anything solid.
+Lay each paver gently.
+Don’t slide it across the sand or you’ll plough furrows.
+A 2-3mm gap between pavers is the goal; some pavers have spacer lugs that set this for you.
 Tap each one level with the rubber mallet.
 Check across three pavers with the spirit level constantly.
+Working off a wide knee pad saves your legs on a long path.

 Step 8: Cut the edges

-You’ll have edge cuts at the end.
-Mark with a chinagraph pencil, cut with a wet saw (Kennards hire, $50/half day) or a brick bolster and lump hammer if you’re old-school.
-Wear ear plugs and safety glasses.
-Granite and bluestone pavers will eat a cheap diamond blade — buy a decent blade or hire the cutter with one included.
+You’ll have edge cuts at the end of each row.
+Mark with a chinagraph pencil, cut with a wet saw (Kennards hire, $50 a half day) or a brick bolster and lump hammer if you’re old-school.
+Wear earplugs and safety glasses.
+Granite and bluestone pavers will eat a cheap diamond blade — buy a decent blade or hire a cutter that comes with one included.
+The cheap blades shed segments and are genuinely dangerous.

 Step 9: Install edge restraints

-Pavers laid on sand WILL spread sideways without edge restraint.
-Quikedge (the black plastic L-section) pegged every 300 mm with 300 mm steel pins is the easy option.
+Pavers laid on sand WILL spread sideways without an edge restraint.
+Quikedge — the black plastic L-section — pegged every 300mm with 300mm steel pins is the easy option.
 Treated pine 100×50 pegged the same way works on rustic paths.
 Concrete haunching works on driveways.
 Pick one.
 Don’t skip it.
+The path spreads 5-10mm a year without restraint, joints open, polymeric sand cracks out, and weeds invade the gaps.
+A weekend job becomes an annual chore.

 Step 10: Polymeric sand and final compaction

 Sweep polymeric sand into the joints.
 Polymeric — not regular sand.
-Polymeric sand contains a binder that activates with water and locks the joints.
+Polymeric contains a binder that activates with water and locks the joints.
 Regular sand washes out with the first heavy rain.
 Mist the path with the hose set to fine spray (not jet) until the sand is wet through but not flooded.
 Let it cure 24 hours.
-Then run the plate compactor over the FINISHED pavers (fit a rubber pad to the plate first or you’ll chip them) for two passes.
-This seats everything and the path is done.
+Then run the plate compactor over the finished pavers — fit a rubber pad to the plate first or you’ll chip them — for two passes.
+That seats everything and the path is done.

 Bunnings paver base is bedding sand, not base.
-Roadbase is the structure, sand is the levelling layer, polymeric is the sealant.
+Road base is the structure, sand is the levelling layer, polymeric is the sealant.
 Three layers, three jobs.
 And the fall belongs in the clay, not in the sand.
 Get those two right and you’ll never relay a path in your life.
-The job takes a long Saturday for a small path and a full weekend for a courtyard, but the result is a path that’s still flat in 2040.
-The sand-only version cracked apart by 2027.
+The sand-only shortcut version is the path that cracked apart by 2027.
+While you’ve got the plate compactor on hire, knock out the garden shed base the same weekend, and if your old path was a pressure-wash candidate, our driveway pressure-wash guide covers safe nozzle choices.
+If the path runs past your hedge run, time the hedge trim to the paver job — both look better fresh together.
+Beauty.